 12. Churn prediction

 One last way to increase the efficiency of your loyalty program – and directly boost customer lifetime value – is to prevent buyers from churning.
-For this, Antavo offers an enterprise-grade machine learning framework that helps you predict which customers are in risk of leaving in the next three months.

 Once you managed to pinpoint customers who are at the verge of churning, you can create a special segment and proactively convince this segment to stay by offering higher discounts, personalized emails, or even special gifts that are unavailable to other members.